zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - **`n_postings`**: Maximum documents per posting list

-If a small `n_postings` is set, more aggresive pruning will be applied to the posting list, which means that fewer document identifiers are kept in one posting list.
+If a small `n_postings` is set, more aggressive pruning will be applied to the posting list, which means that fewer document identifiers are kept in one posting list.
 Reducing this parameter will accelerate index building time and query time but also reduce query recall and memory consumption.
 If you do not specify this parameter, SEISMIC algorithm will decide this value based on $$0.0005 \times \text{document count}$$.
 Please note that this document count is for segment level.

 - **`cluster_ratio`**: Ratio to determine cluster count